spectrocloud/librarium/docs/docs-content/integrations/metallb.md

 ## Prerequisites

-- A Kubernetes cluster running Kubernetes 1.13.0 or later that does not already have network load-balancing functionality.
+- A Kubernetes cluster with Kubernetes version 1.13.0 or later that does not already have network load-balancing functionality.

-- A cluster network configuration that can co-exist with MetalLB.
+- A cluster network configuration that does not conflict with MetalLB.
+For more information, refer to the official Kubernetes [Cluster Networking](https://kubernetes.io/docs/concepts/cluster-administration/networking) documentation

-- Some IPv4 addresses for MetalLB to hand out.
+- Ensure sufficient IPv4 addresses for MetalLB are available.

 - When using the Border Gateway Protocol (BGP), one or more BGP-capable routers are required.